KarimAlMaghribi/Regress/docs/sharepoint-automation-defaults.md

 ## Manual Job Creation

 The `POST /automation/jobs` endpoint continues to support manual job creation.
-If the ingest default is enabled and the incoming request omits explicit `tenant_id` or `pipeline_id` overrides, the service injects the global defaults so that on-demand jobs stay aligned with the tab configuration.
+If the ingest default is enabled and the incoming request omits an explicit `tenant_id`, the service injects the global tenant so that on-demand jobs stay aligned with the tab configuration.
+Pipeline assignments must now be provided explicitly (for example via the processing tab) to trigger automatic runs.

 ## UI Integration